Thermalizer: Stable autoregressive neural emulation of spatiotemporal chaos: Diffusion model thermalizer

 To optimise the network, equation \ref{eq:therm_loss} is broken up into mini-batches of size $64$.
 Again we use the \texttt{AdamW} optimizer, with a learning rate of $2e^{-5}$, and train the thermalizer for $35$ epochs.
 Given that at inference time, we generally only use low noise levels of approximately $s\lesssim 20$, we experimented with training the model only on these low noise levels.
 However we found that performance degraded significantly, so sample noise levels $s$ uniformly across the full range during training.
 Noise levels are set using a cosine variance scheduler.
-All model architecture, training and inference codes will be made publicly available via \texttt{github} on publication.
+All model architecture, training and inference codes can be found at \texttt{https://github.com/Chris-Pedersen/thermalizer}.